 Playa d'en Bossa - Ibiza, Spain

-Nudism is part of your rights in Spain, according to a document (PDF) put out by the Spanish Naturist Federation.
+Nudism is part of your rights in Spain, according to the Spanish Naturist Federation.

 Playa d'en Bossa (Platja d'en Bossa) is the longest beach on Ibiza, a place know for hedonism and beaches, 3 km outside of the capital.
 Its popularity has caused it growing pains recently, but that means there's plenty of bars and cafes on the beach, which is very popular with party-goers heading over to the Bora Bora beach bar as well as families.